robertcedwards/juice-docs/docs/dev/api/v3/contracts/or-controllers/jbcontroller/write/-_distributetoreservedtokensplitsof.md

   uint256 _group,
   uint256 _amount
 ) internal returns (uint256 leftoverAmount) {
+  // Keep a reference to the token store.
+  IJBTokenStore _tokenStore = tokenStore;

   // Set the leftover amount to the initial amount. leftoverAmount = _amount;